EXPLORE OUR WORK

 HVDC Report

 The existing transmission system represents decades of planning decisions that were made to suit different grid and market conditions from today’s.
-Michigan is situated in a unique geographical position since it is within, but on the edge of the Midcontinent Independent System Operator (MISO) region...
+Michigan is situated in a unique geographical position since it is within, but on the edge of the Midcontinent Independent System Operator (MISO) region, and has significant transmission...

 View/Download